 In Africa, we are employing stringent capital allocation disciplines.
+In Africa we are employing stringent capital allocation disciplines.
 We have sold the DRC business and in 2016 we intend to deliver a significantly improved cash profile from this region.
+To that end we believe that rationalization is beneficial both to customers and key to the development of the market.
+In 2016, we intend to deliver a significantly improved cash profile from the Africa businesses.
 To that end we have rapidly restructured the regional leadership and country operations in order to accelerate growth in the core business and mitigate challenges in the macro economy.